yatsurugi55/dummy_insert/README.md

    - INPUT_FILE
        The file of a insert sql with some parameter markers.
-And you can set to some sequence objects in the sql.
+And you can set some sequence objects in your sql.

        ex)
          - INSERT INTO TABLE1 VALUES (?, ?, ?, ?, ?)